gravitational/teleport/rfd/0167-auto-updates-change-proposal.md

 ### Integrations
 The automatic updates feature does not support Teleport integrations.
 The Teleport Operator was introduced in Teleport 15 and is already being used for self-hosted plugins.
 As adoption increases, users may face the same issues with keeping their integrations updated.

+### Agent Version Management
+Currently, the Teleport proxies rely on the upstream major version channels to serve the latest compatible version of Teleport to the updaters.
+This is configurable by modifying the teleport.yaml proxy configuration, but this requires pausing reconciliation for the resource because the Teleport Controller will revert the changes back to the default.
+Changing the proxy configuration also requires redeploying the proxy.

+The agent version should be made easier to configure using the Kubernetes or Cloud API.
+Modifying the agent version should not require reconciliation to be paused, and it should not require the Teleport proxy to be redeployed.

 ## Change proposals
 These proposals contain minimal implementation details.
 If the proposals are approved, an execution plan will be written up for each item with more implementation details.